About Our Chapter

 The Virginia Iota chapter of Pi Beta Phi was chartered on the campus of George Mason University on January 15, 2014.
 We are united by common goals to promote friendship, develop women of intellect and integrity, cultivate leadership potential and enrich lives through community service.
 Pi Beta Phi is recognized as a premiere organization for women as its members live out our seven core values through everything we do:

-- Honesty and Respect
+Honesty and Respect

-- Philantropic Service to Others
+Philantropic Service to Others

-- Personal and Intellectual Growth
+Personal and Intellectual Growth

-Welcome to Pi Beta Ph!
+Welcome to Pi Beta Phi!
 At its core, Pi Phi is a fraternity for women (for we were founded in 1867 before sororities were a common thing) bond together to most noble womanhood.
 Every chapter, from New York to California, is founded with the same promise that each sister who shines with the wine and silver blue will be held to our core values.
-Those being: Integrity, Lifelong Commitment, Honor and Respect, Philanthropic Service to Other, Personal and Intellectual Growth, and Sincere Friendship.
+Those being: Integrity, Lifelong Commitment, Honor and Respect, Philanthropic Service to Others, Personal and Intellectual Growth, and Sincere Friendship.
 Yet, these values come to life in individualistic flairs each sister brings, collectively makes our chapter unique.
-A Pi Phi is any majors, whether it be engineering to education, comes from all walks of life, and is a part of an assortment of clubs and hobbies.
-It’s not in what you do or look like, it’s in your heart that holds true to sincere friendship that you find a Pi Phi.
+A Pi Phi is any major, whether it be engineering to education, comes from all walks of life, and is a part of an assortment of clubs and hobbies.
+It’s not in what you do or look like, it’s in your heart that holds true to sincere friendship that you find in a Pi Phi.

-Always aim your arrow high,
+Always aim your arrow high